Gate 13 (album)

-Gate 13 is a 2018 collaborative album by American hip hop artists AmpLive and Del the Funky Homosapien.
+Gate 13 is a collaborative studio album by American rapper Del the Funky Homosapien and record producer AmpLive.
+It was released on April 20, 2018 via IOT Records.
+Produced by AmpLive, it features guest appearances from Adult Karate, Andrea Blunt, Eligh, Goapele, James Melo, Mr. Micro, Simmi and Zyme.

-Reception
+Critical reception

-Writing for Pitchfork Media, Phillip Mlynar rated this release a 7.4 out of 10; explaining the collaborative nature of the release, he sums up that "Del may be the MC in this duo, but Amp Live’s production speaks just as loudly as the rhymes" and opining that "the album is full of inspired hip-hop production".
 Kyle Eustice of HipHopDX rated Gate 13 a 4.1 out of five, noting AmpLive's production, which "leans toward more traditional soul and funk-infused beats while consistently pumping out his signature deep, hard-hitting bass" and characterizes the collaboration as "an intrinsically layered, 17-track Hip Hop gumbo".
+Writing for Pitchfork, Phillip Mlynar rated this release a 7.4 out of ten; explaining the collaborative nature of the release, he sums up that "Del may be the MC in this duo, but Amp Live's production speaks just as loudly as the rhymes" and opining that "the album is full of inspired hip-hop production".